FIWARE/tutorials.Historic-Context-NIFI/README.md

 | POSTGRES_USER     | `postgres` | Username for the PostgreSQL database user |
 | POSTGRES_DB       | `postgres` | The name of the PostgreSQL database       |

+> [!NOTE]
-> :information_source: **Note:** Passing the Username and Password in plain text environment variables like this is a
+>  Passing the Username and Password in plain text environment variables like this is a
 > security risk.
 Whereas this is acceptable practice in a tutorial, for a production environment, you can avoid this
 > risk by applying [Docker Secrets](https://blog.docker.com/2017/02/docker-secrets-management/)